ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 .. sidebar :: Note

     A virtual package called zoneminder exists.
-This pacakge contains no files and will pull in the zoneminder-httpd package for backwards compatiblity.
+This package contains no files and will pull in the zoneminder-httpd package for backwards compatiblity.

 ::